The Best Place in the World for Screenwriters to Write

-When there is no room underneath the building, the other option is parking at The Grove or Farmers Market, which is located right across the street.
-If you’re looking for long-term parking throughout the whole day, expect to pay the maximum of $24 for The Grove structure.
-But it’s well worth the cost.
+Beyond side streets, the other option is parking at The Grove or Farmers Market, which is located right across the street.
+If you're looking for long-term parking throughout the whole day, expect to pay the maximum of $24 for The Grove structure.
+But it's well worth the cost.

 How to Take Advantage of It

 When you enter the building, head to the right of the security desk.
 This hallway will lead you through a brief exhibit of screenwriting history, including videos that you can watch and listen to, as well as visual displays of historical industry documents.

 You'll enter the Billy Wilder Reading Room glass doors and check in with the employee desk to the right.
 Here they will ask you to sign in, and you will give them some form of identification in exchange for a locker key where you can store your bags, etc. — no bags, food, or drinks are allowed within the library, but they are easily accessible whenever you need them by heading down the hall to the locker room.
 You're welcome to bring your computers, chargers, and devices with you of course.